valkosch/securiteam.blog/content/posts/prog/lokalitas_tudatos.en.md

 * ***Spatial Locality:***..., we are likely to use the items nearby as well.
 Example: traversing an array.
 * ***Algorithmic Locality:*** Programs often work with dynamic data structures like binary trees or linked lists which do not fit into spatial or temporal locality but still exhibit predictable behaviors that can be exploited.

 By placing frequently used data and their surroundings close to the processor, we can reduce the number of slow and expensive memory operations.
-We still store our data in a memory but in much a faster but smaller and higher power consumption memory known as cache memory.
+We still store our data in a memory but in a much faster but smaller and higher consumption memory known as cache memory.
 But what technology is used for cache?

 We know several memory technologies, such as the high-density but slower and cheaper DRAM, and the low-density but faster and more expensive SRAM.
 To stor 1 bit, DRAM uses one transistor, while SRAM uses six, explaining the differences in power consumption, density, and cost.
 It is impossible to achieve cheap, fast, and large memory simultaneously, so compromises are inevitable.
 This leads to the concept of memory hierarchy, where the memory is structured in multiple levels, with the most frequently used memory being faster and smaller.